Regular Expressions

 Unicode Regular Expressions

-This allows you to support the blocking of phrases based on Unicode content.
+This allows you to support blocking source phrases based on Unicode characters used in specific languages.